dnanexus/dx-streaming-upload/README.md

 Role Variables
 --------------
 - `mode`: `{deploy, debug}` In the *deploy* mode, monitoring cron job is triggered every minute; in *deploy mode*, monitoring cron job is triggered every hour.
-- `monitored_dir`: Path to the local directory that should be monitored for RUN folders.
-Suppose that the folder `20160101_M000001_0001_000000000-ABCDE` is the RUN directory, then the folder structure assumed is `{{monitored_dir}}/20160101_M000001_0001_000000000-ABCDE`
 - `upload_project`: ID of the DNAnexus project that the RUN folders should be uploaded to.
 The ID is of the form `project-BpyQyjj0Y7V0Gbg7g52Pqf8q`
 - `dx_token`: API token for the DNAnexus user to be used for data upload.
 The API token should give minimally UPLOAD access to the `{{ upload project }}`, or CONTRIBUTE access if `downstream_applet` is specified.
 Instructions for generating a API token can be found at [DNAnexus wiki](https://wiki.dnanexus.com/UI/API-Tokens).
+This value is overriden by `dx_user_token` in `monitored_users`.
+- `monitored_users`: This is a list of objects, each representing a remote user, with its set of incremental upload parameters.
+For each `monitored_user`, the following values are accepted
+  - `username`: (Required) username of the remote user
+  - `monitored_directories`: (Required)  Path to the local directory that should be monitored for RUN folders.
+Multiple directories can be listed.
+Suppose that the folder `20160101_M000001_0001_000000000-ABCDE` is the RUN directory, then the folder structure assumed is `{{monitored_dir}}/20160101_M000001_0001_000000000-ABCDE`
-- `downstream_applet`: (Optional) ID of a DNAnexus applet to be triggered after successful upload of the RUN directory.
+  - `applet`: (Optional) ID of a DNAnexus applet to be triggered after successful upload of the RUN directory.
 This applet's I/O contract should accept a DNAnexus record with the input name `upload_sentinel_record` as the input name.
 This applet will be triggered with only the `upload_sentinel_record` input.
 Future work will allow command line customization of other input parameters.
+  - `dx_user_token`: API token associated with the specific `monitored_user`.
+This overrides the value `dx_token`.
+If `dx_user_token` is not specified, defaults to `dx_token`.

+**Note** DNAnexus login is persistent and the login environment is stored on disk in the the Ansible user's home directory.
+User of this playbook responsibility to make sure that every Ansible user (`monitored_user`) with a streaming upload job assigned has been logged into DNAnexus by either specifying a `dx_token` or `dx_user_token` at least once.

 Dependencies
 ------------